- Date of Brass:

-Weever’s Ancient Funerall Monuments, published in 1631, has transcriptions of the inscriptions at Sotterley.
-Two words of the inscription on the tomb to William and Jane Playters had evidently been lost, which are now present.
+Weever’s Ancient Funerall Monuments, published in 1631, transcribes the inscriptions at Sotterley.
+Two words of the inscription on the tomb to William and Jane Playters had evidently been lost, but are now present.
 The inscription to Christopher Playters was longer than it is now.
-Weever’s version is given below, with the parts missed on the current inscription in bold.
-The number of sons in the last but one line is now five, not seven, and the year is now in Arabic numerals.
+Weever’s version is given below, with the parts omitted by the current inscription in bold.
+The number of sons in the penultimate line is now five, not seven, and the year is now in Arabic numerals.

-Here under lieth buried, the body of Christopher Playfers, esquire,
+Here under lieth buried the body of Christopher Playters esquire

 true patron of this church, sonne and heire to William and Jane his wife,